elringus/unity-google-drive/README.md

 More info about the Google Drive folders: https://developers.google.com/drive/v3/web/folder.

-### Can I access someone else's Google drive?
-Share a drive account?
-Skip authentication in the browser?
+### Can I access someone else's Google drive or skip authentication in the browser?
 To work with anyone's Google Drive, it's mandatory to complete OAuth procedure for that user, which requires opening a browser window to login and allow the app to access their drive.
 It's a security measure [enforced by Google](https://developers.google.com/identity/protocols/OAuth2).

+### Can I share a drive account?
 The only legit way to allow multiple users share a drive account is to use [Team Drives](https://gsuite.google.com/learning-center/products/drive/get-started-team-drive/).

 ### Will this plugin appear on the Asset Store?
 I'll consider publishing when (if) it'll be more in a more mature state (full API cover, more tests, less bugs); and whether that'll happen depends on the ~~amount of stars~~ feedback it'll receive :) In any case, the plugin will remain free and open-sourced.